 Let us take an easy example-

-- Mr. Prashant lives in a rented premises in Chennai.
+- Mr Prashant lives on rented premises in Chennai.
 He pays Rs.
 12,500/- per month as rent for the house.
 His basic salary is Rs.
-40,000/- per month whereas he also receives house rent allowance (HRA) of Rs.
+40,000/- per month whereas he also receives a house rent allowance (HRA) of Rs.
 15,000/- per month.
-How much HRA exemption could be claimed by Mr. Prashant in his Income-tax return for F.Y.
-2018-19.
+How much HRA exemption could be claimed by Mr Prashant in his Income-tax return for F.Y.
+2020-21.

-HRA exempt from tax will be minimum of the following-
+HRA exempt from tax will be a minimum of the following-

 - Actual HRA received i.e. Rs.
 15,000/- p.m.